 All City employees are covered under the Arkansas State Workers' Compensation laws.
 Any employee incurring an "on-the-job" injury should immediately notify the employee's supervisor who will arrange for appropriate medical treatment and prepare the necessary reports required for the employee to be compensated.
-Rules and regulations concerning Workers' Compensation have been posted on bulletin boards located City Departments on the Arkansas Workers Compensation Commission Form P. Supplementation of Workers Compensation wage benefits shall be governed by the policy passed by the City Council 6/6/2013.
+Rules and regulations concerning Workers' Compensation have been posted on bulletin boards located City Departments on the Arkansas Workers Compensation Commission Form P. - approved medical clinic.
+A "First Fill" letter should be provided to the employee to cover cost of any prescription, the employee should not pay for any prescriptions and may not be reimbursed if they do.
+The employee should make sure the facility is aware that it is an occupational injury/illness so that it may be billed accordingly.
+SUPERVISORS MUST REPORT ON-THE-JOB INJURIES TO HUMAN RESOURCES AS SOON AS POSSIBLE AFTER THE INCIDENT OCCURS.
+Employee and supervisors must submit any follow up documentation from physician visits, scheduled procedures, or admissions to medical facilities in a timely manner to the Human Resource office and notify that office when an employee returns to work.

 Major on-the-job injuries and those occurring after the clinic's office hours must be taken to an Emergent Care facility or to the hospital emergency room.
-If an emergent care facility or the emergency room physician recommends a follow-up visit, the injured employee must seek care from a City approved medical clinic.
-SUPERVISORS MUST REPORT ON-THE-JOB INJURIES TO HUMAN RESOURCES AS SOON AS POSSIBLE AFTER THE INCIDENT OCCURS.
+If an emergent care facility or the emergency room physician recommends a follow-up visit, the injured employee must seek care from a City